Richard W. Richards

-Richard Walter Richards, GC (14 November 1894 – 8 May 1986) was an Australian science teacher who joined Sir Ernest Shackleton's Imperial Trans-Antarctic Expedition in December 1914 as a physicist with the Ross Sea Party under Captain Aeneas Mackintosh.
-Richards was barely 20 years old, and had just completed his studies at the University of Melbourne, when SY Aurora sailed.
+Richard Walter Richards, GC (14 November 1894 – 8 May 1986) was teaching at the Ballarat Junior Technical School in Victoria in 1914, having studied science and mathematics at the University of Melbourne.
+He then joined Sir Ernest Shackleton's Imperial Trans-Antarctic Expedition in December as a physicist with the Ross Sea Party under Captain Aeneas Mackintosh.
+Richards was 22 years old when SY Aurora sailed from Hobart.
 He was to outlive all other members of the expedition, and became the last survivor of the so-called "Heroic Age" of Antarctic exploration, dying at the age of 91 in 1986.

 Early life

-Richards was born on 14 November 1894 in Bendigo, Victoria, to Richard Roberts Richards and Louise Alice Richards (nee Philpott.)
+Richards was born in 1893 on November 14 and as a boy he lived in Daly Street, Long Gully, a tiny rural community about three miles from the city of Bendigo, Victoria.
+His parents were Richard Roberts Richards and Louise Alice Richards (nee Philpott.)
 He was schooled at Bendigo High School, before going on to study mathematics and science at the University of Melbourne.